gmansillo/Firedrive/README.md

 It links always to the latest release available.

 If you prefer to install Simple File Manager manually, download the latest release <a href="http://gmansillo.github.io/simple/" target="_blank">from here</a> then login into your **Joomla!
 Administrative Panel** and upload the package into the **Extension Manager**.

-If you need further informations about this procedure, please refer to the <a href="https://docs.joomla.org/Installing_an_extension" target="_blank">official Joomla! documentation</a>.
+If you need further informations about the manual procedure, please refer to the <a href="https://docs.joomla.org/Installing_an_extension" target="_blank">official Joomla! documentation</a>.

 ## Examples

 Checkout the demo site at http://demo.simplefilemanager.eu/.
 You'll find a lot of examples about how to use and customize Simple File Manager.

 You can also take a look to this lightning video-tutorial (in Italian): https://www.youtube.com/watch?v=7JLy4mNRd_E

 ## Licensing